secretstartups/handbook/customer-success/professional-services-engineering/engagement-mgmt/scoping-information/migrations/index.html.md

    - **Geo Replication**.
 This method allows you to setup the new gitlab instance as a Geo secondary.
 The data will sync over the course of time.
 Then you can perform a failover to make the new instance primary.
 This tends to be more complex and requires a more specialized skillset than the backup/restore approach.

 ## GitLab Self-Managed to GitLab Dedicated Instance
 - As with self-managed to self-managed migrations, self-managed to dedicated instance migrations can be performed using Congregate, a backup and restore approach, or Geo replication.
 If the Congregate option is used, projects can be migrated in waves of up to 500.
+- [Migrating groups with projects is a Beta feature](https://docs.gitlab.com/ee/user/group/import/index.html#migrate-groups-by-direct-transfer-recommended) could also be used to migrate to dedicated instance.
+Dedicated instance [needs to be on GitLab version 15.10](https://about.gitlab.com/blog/2023/01/18/try-out-new-way-to-migrate-projects/#availability-of-the-feature) or later.
+Please review linked documentation to understand limits and requirements of this method.

 ## GitHub Source
 ### GitHub Enterprise to GitLab Self-Managed